 Back matter . . .

-Before I became a novelist, I was a bilingual Spanish-English immersion classroom teacher in San Jose, California where my students will forever hold a big part of my heart.
+Before becoming a novelist, I was a bilingual Spanish–English immersion classroom teacher in San Jose, California.
+Other than writing, it was the best job I ever had, and my students will always hold a big part of my heart.

-I'm always aiming for emotional depth and earned happily-ever-afters.
-My stories are what the industry refers to as "closed-door" rom coms (meaning if my books were movies, the kids could stay in the room).
+My stories focus on emotional depth and earned happily-ever-afters, and the intimacy level is what some in the industry refer to as "closed door" romance (meaning if my books were movies, the kids could stay in the room).

-You’ll find at least one dog and sometimes a horse in every book.
+You'll always find animals in my books.
+Sometimes a horse.
 Always a dog.
+At least one.
 My co-authors insist on it.

-One of my favorite parts of being an author is getting to live new lives through my characters — starting over, making bold decisions, and fixing fictional mistakes, all from my desk.
+One of my favorite parts about being an author is getting to live new lives through my characters — starting over, making bold decisions, and fixing fictional mistakes, all from my desk.

 My Pack: Rosebud, Ruby, and Sofie